AtmosphericAngels/IDL_IAU_Chrom/README.md

 **\'Fix\_2point\_BL\'**: (ms.info tag: \'bl\_fix\')

--   the first and last data point in the specified retention time window are used to calculate a line between these points (=baseline).
+-   The first and last data point in the specified retention time window are used to calculate a line between these points (=baseline).
 -   Integration of all data points in the retention time window after baseline subtraction.
 -   If a noise level was calculated, results are only returned if the detected peak height is greater than the 1.5-fold noise level (otherwise, the result is 'no peak found').
 -   If the integrated intensity (peak area) is below zero, a 'no peak found' is returned as well.
 -   since this method does not use peak detection, it also doesn't compensate a shift in retention time during a measurement series.
 On the one hand side, this might reduce precision -- but on the other hand side, signals that are difficult to integrate with other methods might be feasible with this method due to its simplicity.

+**\'SavGol\_BL\'**: (ms.info tag: \'SavGol\_bl\')

+-   In order to find a baseline, the data is smoothed with a Savitzky-Golay filter (nleft = nright = 3, sg_degree = 3).
+Finds the minima on the left and on the right side of the peak found with peak detection within the sigma left and sigma right interval using the smoothed data.
+-   In case of a constant baseline the lower minimum is used.
+-   In case of a linear baseline the baseline is fitted through both minima.
+-   Peak Area is calculated by subtracting the baseline from the raw data.

 ### Noise calculation